phoqe/havelock/README.md

 ## API

 The Havelock API is available in JavaScript.
-You can only use it in a Node.js environment.
+You can only use it from a Node.js environment.

 ### Installation